ubports/docs.ubports.com/porting/build_and_boot/index.rst

 Now it's time to download and configure the necessary source code.
 Then we'll build it and get it to boot.
-Depending on the porting method, follow the sections outlined below:
+Each of the following three subsections corresponds to one porting method.
+After following one of them  proceed with the final *Install and boot* section:

 Full system image method
 ------------------------